shorthands:

 # SyntaxError (ordinary parameter is defined)

-To avoid conflicts, naming local variables or method arguments _1, _2 and so on, causes a warning.
+To avoid conflicts, naming local variables or method arguments _1, _2 and so on, causes an error.

 _1 = 'test'